ContextMapper/contextmapper.github.io/_docs/index.md

 Checkout our [examples repository](https://github.com/ContextMapper/context-mapper-examples) to find examples of complete context maps.
 One of the examples is the [DDD Sample Application](https://github.com/citerus/dddsample-core).
 The following CML code snippets give you a first impression how the DSL looks like.

-The context map for the [DDD Sample Application](https://github.com/citerus/dddsample-core) split into three bounded contexts:
+The context map for the [DDD Sample Application](https://github.com/citerus/dddsample-core) which is split into three bounded contexts:

 <div class="highlight"><pre><span></span><span class="c">/** </span>
 <span class="c"> * The DDD Cargo sample application modeled in CML.
 Note that we split the application into </span>